top of page

 Project lead: Aura Istrate

-Publication: Istrate & Hamel (in review) Serious Games to Integrate Nature-based Solutions in Urban Planning: a review
+Publication: Istrate & Hamel (2023) Serious Games to Integrate Nature-based Solutions in Urban Planning: A review

 Database of serious games: Nov2021_Database 62 games_Supplemental Material - Copy for website.xlsx